oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 3. At the top of the page, review the **Risk Level** and **Risks by Category** charts.

     - The **Risk Level** chart shows you a percentage breakdown of the different risk levels (High, Medium, Low, Advisory, and Evaluate) across all target databases in the selected compartment(s).
-    - The **Risks by Category** chart shows you a percentage breakdown of the different risk categories (User Accounts, Privileges and Roles, Authorization Control, Data Encryption, Fine-Grained Access Control, Auditing, and Database Configurations) across target databases in the selected compartment(s).
+    - The **Risks by Category** chart shows you a percentage breakdown of the different risk categories (User Accounts, Privileges and Roles, Authorization Control, Data Encryption, Fine-Grained Access, Auditing, and Database Configurations) across target databases in the selected compartment(s).

     ![Security Assessment Risk Level and Risks by Category charts for all targets](images/sa_risklevel_risksbycategory.png "Security Assessment Risk Level and Risks by Category charts for all targets")